 - Dashiel "Dash" Bad Horse from Scalped uses nunchaku to beat up the hoods on the Rez.

-- Hawkeye, while renowned as the world's best archer and marksman, is also adept at using Nunchakus, and used them extensively and almost exclusively when he assumed the Ronin identity.
+- The titular Hawkeye, while renowned as the world's best archer and marksman, is also adept at using Nunchakus, and used them extensively and almost exclusively when he assumed the Ronin identity.
 Most other characters who have taken the Ronin mantle have used Nunchakus as well.

 - Discussed in Napoleon Dynamite, which gives us the page quote.
 His mad skills are never shown, but his pronunciation of the weapon as "numchucks" gives a pretty solid indicator of his actual proficiency.